2 MIN READ

 - Once this is done its time to seal the deck.

-If you notice any signs of damage or if you have not inspected your deck for over a year, it is important that you take the time to perform these essential deck maintenance tasks or hire out the right contractor to do so.
-While it’s possible you can perform all these tasks yourself, hiring a professional can save you some costly mistakes.
+If you notice any signs of damage or if you have not inspected your deck for over a year, it’s important that you take time to perform these essential deck maintenance tasks or hire out the right contractor to do so.
+While it’s possible to perform these tasks yourself—hiring a professional can save you some costly mistakes.